-- Needs more information on the debt: The first letter is for consumers who need more information about a debt the collector has told them that they owe.
-This letter may be useful, for example, for a consumer who may not immediately recognize the debt as their own or for those who want to find out more about the debt before they pay it.
+- Needs more information on the debt: This letter may be useful for a consumer who may not immediately recognize the debt as their own or for those who want to find out more about the debt before they pay it.
 View "more information" letter.

-- Wants to dispute the debt and for the debt collector to prove responsibility or stop communication: This letter tells the collector that the consumer is disputing the debt and instructs the debt collector to stop contacting the consumer until they provide evidence that the consumer is responsible for that debt.
+- Wants to dispute the debt and for the debt collector to prove responsibility: This letter tells the collector that the consumer is disputing the debt and instructs the debt collector to stop contacting the consumer until they provide evidence that the consumer is responsible for that debt.
 View "dispute and proof" letter.

 - Wants to restrict how and when a debt collector can contact them: The FDCPA prohibits debt collectors from contacting a consumer about a debt at a time or place they should know is inconvenient.
 With this letter, the consumer is able to tell the debt collector how they would like to be contacted.
 View the "contact restriction" letter.

-- Has hired a lawyer: If a consumer has hired a lawyer, generally, the debt collector should be contacting the lawyer instead of the consumer.
-This letter template provides a way for the consumer to give the debt collector the lawyer's information and instruct the collector to contact only the lawyer.
+- Has hired a lawyer: This letter template provides a way for the consumer to give the debt collector the lawyer's information and instruct the collector to contact only the lawyer.
 View the "hired a lawyer" letter.

 The Bulletin, issued on September 4, 2013, specifically addresses furnishers’ obligations to “review all relevant information” they receive in connection with disputes forwarded by CRAs.
 Collection agencies are considered to be furnishers.